Provably Efficient Exploration in Inverse Constrained Reinforcement Learning: Empirical Evaluation

 \subsection{Evaluation under Continuous Environments}

-Figure~\ref{fig:continuousresults} (leftmost) illustrates the continuous Point Maze environment, where the green agent has a continuous state space.
+Figure~\ref{fig:continuousresults} (leftmost) shows the Point Maze environment, where the green agent has a continuous state space.
 The agent's goal is to reach the red ball inside the maze with pink walls.
 The environment is stochastic due to the noises imposed on the observed states.
-Figure~\ref{fig:continuousresults} (middle left) demonstrates the inferred constraints (represented by blue dots) obtained through PCSE, with the center of the maze designated at $(0,0)$.
+Figure~\ref{fig:continuousresults} (middle left) demonstrates the inferred constraints (represented by blue dots) obtained through PCSE, with the center of the entire maze at $(0,0)$.
 Figure~\ref{fig:continuousresults} (middle right and rightmost) reports the discounted cumulative rewards and costs during training.
-Check Appendix \ref{PointMazeEnvironment} for more experimental details.